Sports = Football

 Non-students may not use student tickets as entry does require showing your student ID.
 They are pretty strict about the entrance with a valid student ID.
 Alumni have the opportunity to purchase season and single-day tickets.
 If you are coming in to visit your student and are not an alumnus, there are several options.
 You can purchase tickets on the official website providing it is not a sold-out game.
 You can purchase through a reputable third-party ticket broker or you can purchase a student ticket and upgrade it at the box office.
 The charge to do that varies depending on the game but can be upwards of $50.00 so you need to be careful how much you are paying in total.

 There are many scalpers roaming around the stadium prior to the game but oftentimes they are asking not only for a large markup on the face value of the ticket but you never know if it is a legitimate ticket.
 If you choose to take that chance, it is recommended you know the full layout of the stadium because you may end up buying tickets in the very last row of the stadium (the last row is different depending on where your ticket is).
 Just this past year, I risked purchasing tickets for a strong rivalry game.
 I paid $80 for the ticket which was the face value and was assured the seats were in the shade and not that high up.
 As I could not pull up the stadium seating chart because it is sometimes difficult to get service, I took a chance.
-It was an afternoon game and I was so annoyed to learn as I made my way to the seats that not only was it the very last row of the stadium but I was surrounded by the visiting team fans and sitting in a section where the sun blazed won for the entire game.
+It was an afternoon game and I was so annoyed that the seats were in the very last row of the stadium and I was surrounded by the visiting team.
+Even worse was that the sun was blazing down on this section.

 The Swamp is a tobacco-free stadium.
 For the first time, beer and wine sales have been added to the premium seating lounge areas and sales will end at the start of the third quarter in football, and at the start of the second half in men’s basketball.
 Fans purchasing alcohol in the premium areas must consume their drinks in the lounge and cannot take any alcohol to the general-seating area.
 They do have concessions that sell water, soda and ice tea and lemonade for all other seating.
 On extremely hot days, they will sometimes allow the fans to bring in one empty water bottle and use the bottle refill fountains throughout the stadium.
 They will also utilize water-misting areas all to keep fans safe and cool.